 Management will participate and provide full support to all of the Joint Health and Safety Committees, including but not limited to monthly inspections, addressing hazards, responding to staff concerns and maintaining up to date health and safety information and supplies in their operations.

-Management will ensure compliance with the Ontario's Occupational Health and Safety Act by meeting or exceeding all legislative requirements.
+Management will ensure compliance with Ontario's Occupational Health and Safety Act by meeting or exceeding all legislative requirements.

-I.3 All Supervisors and Managers will provide information and training to employees so that all of the USC's employees are qualified to perform their work safely.
-It is the responsibility of the Supervisor or Manager to ensure that safe and healthy conditions are met in her respective workplace.
+I.3 All supervisors and managers will provide information and training to employees so that all of the USC's employees are qualified to perform their work safely.
+It is the responsibility of the supervisor or manager to ensure that safe and healthy conditions are met in her respective workplace.

-1.4 All employees will strive to work in a safe manner and will report all actual and potential hazardous conditions, accidents and injuries to a Supervisor.
+1.4 All employees will strive to work in a safe manner and will report all actual and potential hazardous conditions, accidents and injuries to a supervisor.

-1.5 In the event that there is a hazard in the workplace, the Supervisor must ensure that all employees receive written instructions on how to address said workplace hazards and they are fully trained on those instructions.
+1.5 In the event that there is a hazard in the workplace, the supervisor must ensure that all employees receive written instructions on how to address said workplace hazards and they are fully trained on those instructions.

-In the event that there is an injury, accident, incident or near miss in the workplace, the Super visor ensures that the incident is investigated, reported and the Employee receives the necessary medical attention and appropriate treatment.
+In the event that there is an injury, accident, incident or near miss in the workplace, the Super visor ensures that the incident is investigated, reported and the employee receives the necessary medical attention and appropriate treatment.

 All sub-contractors and their workers must meet or exceed the USC's health and safety